minio/minio/docs/Docker.md

 ```

-## 3. Custom Access and Secret Keys
+## 3. Run Minio Standalone on Docker with Custom Access and Secret Keys

 To override Minio's auto-generated keys, you may pass secret and access keys explicitly as environment variables.
 Minio server also allows regular strings as access and secret keys.